Concepts

 - Environments = Runtime instances with unique ports for each worktree

-Together, these primitives make Agor a multiplayer, spatial layer for AI-assisted development - connecting Claude Code, Codex, Gemini, and any agentic coding tool into one unified workspace.
+Together, these primitives make Agor a multiplayer, spatial layer for AI coding - connecting Claude Code, Codex, Gemini, and any agentic coding tool into one unified workspace.